bonitasoft-labs/bonita-uid-page-cypress-articles/article/article.md

-# How to test a UI Designer page using Cypress
+# How to test an UI Designer page using Cypress

 It is not enough to make an UI Designer page, testing it is very important as well.
-For this reason, our team decided to move towards an e2e framework that will let us have a fast way to set up and test the pages.
+For this reason, our team decided to move towards an e2e framework that is fast to set up and allows us to write tests efficiently.
-We decided to use [Cypress](https://www.cypress.io/), an open-source, javascript framework that lets you write Given-When-Then semi-structured tests.
+We decided to use [Cypress](https://www.cypress.io/), a open-source, javascript framework that lets you write Given-When-Then semi-structured tests.

 In this article I will go over an UI Designer page that lets you create a user and two tests that were made for the page.
 You can find all of these in this [github](https://github.com/bonitasoft-labs/bonita-uid-page-cypress-test) repository.